AugustUnderground/gace/README.md

 ### Variations

-For now, only `v1` is implemented for NAND4 Environments.
+For now, only `v1` is implemented for Inverter Environments.

 ### 4 Gate Inverter Chain (NAND4)